 Presentation displays should only display the local and remote presentation video streams, because eye contact cannot be achieved when a main video stream is presented on a presentation display.

+{Editor’s note: Further contribution is required on the above bullet point.
+There are scenarios where this may not be the case.
+E.g. where the presentation display has a camera.}

 7.1.1.3 Audio Capturing Unit

 An audio capturing unit may comprise of multiple microphones in some spatial placement for capturing audio signals at the telepresence endpoint.
-There are no direct mappings between microphones and audio streams, but the spatial information of actual sound should be carried in the audio streams.
-The placement of microphones should support single-row and multiple-row telepresence endpoint.
+This spatial placement would largely be dependent on the Telepresence endpoint configuration.
+For example: microphone placement may differ between single-row and multiple-row configuration.
+There may be no direct mapping between microphones and audio streams.
+Where spatial information is required the audio capture unit should support the carriage of this information in the audio stream/s.